The whole is greater than the sum of its parts.

 - Create platforms and environments for solution demonstration, QA, user testing, etc.

 - Create products, utilities, and scripts to automate deployment

 - Facilitate the technical aspects of collaboration with third parties, such as data or service providers, hosting facilities, etc.

 Complex solutions also require that the System Team do the following:

-- Participate in PI Planning and the Pre- and Post-PI Planning meetings at the value stream level, and in backlog refinement to define integration and test Capabilities and Features
+- Participate in PI Planning and the Pre- and Post-PI Planning meetings at the large solution level, and in backlog refinement to define integration and test Capabilities and Features

 - Determine and help maintain decisions and policies for appropriate branching models